 Degenerative Disc Disease Exercises While Lying on the Back

-Examples of the dynamic lumbar stabilizing exercises done while on the back include:
+Examples of dynamic lumbar stabilizing exercises done while on the back include:

 - Hook-lying march.
-While lying on the back on the floor, with knees bent and arms at sides, tighten the stomach muscles and slowly raise alternate legs 3 to 4 inches from the floor (Figure 11).
-Aim to 'march' for 30 seconds, for two to three repetitions, with 30-second breaks in between repetitions.
+While lying on the back on the floor, with knees bent and arms at sides, tighten the stomach muscles and slowly raise alternate legs 3 to 4 inches from the floor.
+Aim to march for 30 seconds, for 2 to 3 repetitions, with 30-second breaks in between repetitions.

 - Hook-lying march combination.
-Same exercise as described above, but includes raising and lowering the opposite arm over the head (Figure 12).
+While raising a leg doing the hook-lying march, simultaneously raise and lower the opposite arm over the head.

 Degenerative Disc Disease Exercises While Lying on the Stomach